New reporting requirements

 Household waste

 The new EPR scheme clearly distinguishes between household and non-household waste.
-The existing regulations and purchasing of PRNS still apply to all packaging produced.
-But if you generate Household packaging, EPR charges also apply to your packaging.
+The existing regulations and the purchase of PRNs still apply to all packaging produced, but if you generate household packaging, EPR charges also apply to it.

-All primary and eCommerce/shipment packaging is classed as household by default.
+All primary, eCommerce, and shipment packaging is classed as household waste by default.

 However, some packaging that may appear to be household may be supplied exclusively to business users.
 This packaging enters business waste streams.
 To avoid EPR fees for this packaging, you must prove it is non-household.
 Effectively, Defra automatically classifies any primary packaging as household unless you have evidence to the contrary.